masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### enableCheckBandwidth

-reads the bandwidth.xml if set to true
+Reads the bandwidth.xml if set to true

 **Type:** Boolean